How to Open a Salon

 A payments system should have security measures and be PCI compliant.
 Ask about chargeback protection and fraud detection to get a better sense of how protected you are.

 But don’t think of your payments processor in a silo.
 Ideally, you want your payments processor to be integrated with a point of sale that can help you run your entire business.
-A salon point of sale can integrate your payments system with other salon operations — like appointments, marketing and team management — to make your day-to-day management more efficient.
+A salon point of sale can integrate your payments system with other salon operations — like appointments, invoicing, and team management — to make your day-to-day management more efficient.

 All of these integrations can give you a more holistic view of your salon and help you manage your business easily and with efficiency.